 Madalaina Grace

-a character actor, artist, nerd girl, and cat mum
+a character actor, artist, nerd girl, and cat mum currently based in London, England (and happy to return home to the States for any exciting projects)

 bringing comedic nuance, intelligence, heart, and a dash sass sass onstage and onscreen

-Upcoming: Tires Season 2 (Netflix), East15 Acting School (commencing fall 2025, London, England)
+Currently: Tires Season 2 (Netflix), Abbott Elementary (ABC), East15 Acting School

 Press